scred0405/semantic-cache-llm/README.md

 - If the similarity is greater than or equal to the threshold, a cached response will then be returned.
 If not, the query would be sent to the Gemini LLM, and the result would then be cached.

 # Evaluation
-We will be evaluating the cache various metrics such as:
+We will be evaluating the cache using various metrics such as:
 - Cache hit rate
 - Average latency improvement
 - LLM calls avoided